This is the final post on applying the Sermon on the Mount to marriage – and this is the difficult one!

 I don’t think the first bit says we should stand around and be abused physically.
 The Greek seems to indicate a slap, not a right cross.
 The point is not to jump to match any assault, and I would extend that to verbal assaults such as insults or groundless accusations.
 You may or may not need to deal with these things, but learn to respond rather than react.

 What would happen if you started to do these things with/for your wife?
-I think the common fear is that she would take advantage of you.
+I think the common fear is she would take advantage of you.
 Let me ask you; is your wife that selfish?
 If she is, you have big problems already!
-If you start doing these things and she consistently takes advantage of you, it is time to get some third-party help ASAP!
-On the other hand, maybe she will react well – maybe she will start to do some of the same for you.
-Even if she does not, you will be showing her a deeper level of sacrifice and love, and that is good on you.
+If you start doing these things and she consistently takes advantage of you, get some third-party help ASAP!
+On the other hand, maybe she’ll react well – maybe she’ll start to do some of the same for you.
+Even if she doesn’t, you’ll be showing her a deeper level of sacrifice and love, which is good on you.

 Great tweet of the week: